PButcher/ice-4131-labs/lab2/README.md

 dev          up    1:00:00      1  alloc ccs0136
 ```

-The comamnd `sinfo` can output the information in a node-oriented fashio, with the argument `-N -l`.
+The command `sinfo` can output the information in a node-oriented fashion, with the argument `-N -l`.
 Try them:

 ```bash
 sinfo -N -l